 Biology offers a wide range of biological content and integrates theory with practical skills.
 It links to real life and the world around us.
-A well respected qualification that requires dedication and hard work but offers a great deal of satisfaction and sense of achievement.
-You will develop an extensive knowledge and understanding of different areas of biology and how these areas link together.
+A well-respected qualification that requires dedication and hard work but offers a great deal of satisfaction and sense of achievement.
+You will develop extensive knowledge and understanding of different areas of Biology and how these areas link together.

 What will I study?

 - Foundations in Biology: Cell structure, Biological Molecules, Enzymes, Biological Membranes, Cell Division and Differentiation.

 - Exchange and Transport: Exchange Surfaces and Breathing, Transport in Animals, Transport in Plants.

 - Biodiversity, Evolution and Disease: Communicable Diseases, Biodiversity, Classification and Evolution.

 - Communication, Homeostasis and Energy: Excretion, Communication and Homeostasis, Neuronal Communication, Hormonal Communication, Plant and Animal Responses, Photosynthesis, Respiration.

 - Genetics and Ecosystems: Cellular Control, Patterns of Inheritance, Manipulating Genomes, Cloning and Biotechnology, Ecosystems, Populations and Sustainability.

 To achieve an AS grade two exams will be taken at the end of Year 12.